How to Wrap Your Hands for Boxing Beginners

 1

-Start at the Thumb: Unroll a few inches of your wrap.
-Slide the loop over your thumb (ensure the correct side faces down, usually the seam or label side).
-Pull the wrap diagonally across the back of your hand towards the outside edge of your wrist.
+Anchor the Thumb: Place the loop over your thumb (right side down toward skin).
+Cross the wrap diagonally over the back of your hand toward the outside of your wrist.

 -